Optimization with Constraint Learning: A Framework and Survey: Review

-It can easily be seen that if the outlook is sunny and the humidity is greater than 65, then we should stay indoors.
+In addition to ANNs, DTs are also popularly used in constraint learning.
+DTs are able to capture non-convex and discontinuous feasibility spaces \citep{spyros2020decision}, and provide these rules in an easily understandable format \citep{prat2020learning}.
 For this reason, \cite{thams2017data} and \cite{halilbavsic2018data} specifically choose decision trees as their method of choice to learn constraints in an optimal power flow problem.
 Their rationale is that as electricity is a crucial utility, using easily interpretable rules in their analysis can lower the barrier to power plant operators adopting their methods.
-This interpretability requirement could also favour the use of decision trees in the radiotherapy example of Section \ref{sec:RadOptExample}.
+This interpretability requirement could also favor the use of decision trees in the radiotherapy example of Section \ref{sec:RadOptExample}.

-As random forests are a natural extension to using decision trees, they have also been used in constraint learning. \cite{biggs2018optimizing} learned objective functions using random forest while \cite{mivsic2020optimization} optimized tree ensembles.
-AdaBoost \citep{freund1997decision} (with DTs as base learners) is also used in \citep{cremer2018data} to learn a probabilistic description of a constraint.
+As random forests are a natural extension of using decision trees, they have also been used in constraint learning. \cite{biggs2018optimizing} learn objective functions using random forest while \cite{mivsic2020optimization} optimize tree ensembles.
+AdaBoost \citep{freund1997decision} (with DTs as base learners) is also used in \cite{cremer2018data} to learn a probabilistic description of a constraint.

 Support Vector Machines (SVM) can be expressed very clearly as optimization problems, and as a result, there is a significant amount of optimization literature on SVMs.
-Most of the literature however deal with subjects such as optimal feature selection (e.g. \citep{JIMENEZCORDERO202124}), or mathematical formulation and solution of the SVM problem (e.g. \citep{BALDOMERONARANJO202084}), or improving predictions (e.g. \citep{YAO2017679}).
-There are however a few cases where SVM is used in the constraint learning process. \cite{chi2007modeling} uses SVM for regression with a 2nd order polynomial kernel function.
-The resulting learned constraint is of the form shown in \eqref{eqn:kernelfn} and is a linear combination of linear, quadratic and two-way interaction terms.
+Most of the literature however deals with subjects such as optimal feature selection (e.g. \cite{JIMENEZCORDERO202124}), or mathematical formulation and solution of the SVM problem (e.g. \cite{BALDOMERONARANJO202084}), or improving predictions (e.g. \cite{YAO2017679}).
+There are however a few cases where SVM is used in the constraint learning process. \cite{jalali2019designing} use SVM to learn power inverter control rules. \cite{chi2007modeling} use SVM for regression with a second order polynomial kernel function.
 A feature selection process is further used to remove insignificant terms and improve model accuracy. \cite{xavier2021learning} also use SVM with linear kernels to learn hyper-planes within which the solution of the optimization problem is very likely to exist.